free guitar tuition

 Note that the root notes of the three minors follow the same pattern as the three majors - i.e. straight across then up 2 frets (follow the red dots).

-We now have SIX chords in the Key Structure of C MAJOR - three majors and three minors.
+We now have Six chords in the Key Structure of C Major - three majors and three minors.

 Exercise